Covid-19 vaccine rollout: What could go right and what could go wrong?

 This will be the make or break period if the September deadline is to be met.
 Brian MacCraith, who chairs the High Level Vaccine Taskforce, has said supply should rise to more than 1 million a month, meaning 250,000 or more vaccinations could be provided a week.

-This is the key ramp-up in the programme which will require not only GPs and pharmacies but also mass vaccination centres, of which 34 or 35 are planned around the country, including nine major centres.
+This is the key ramp-up in the programme which will require not only GPs and pharmacies but also mass vaccination centres, of which 37 are planned around the country, including nine major centres.

 One of the jobs during this quarter will be giving second doses to many of the groups who got their initial shot in the first quarter.
 All the over 70s should be finished by early or mid-May.
 Of the other big groups, the 65 to 69 year olds, the people with medical conditions, and the key workers should be largely inoculated by the end of this quarter.